 Income eligibility for programs is determined by each individual agency and program.
 However, grant funds are intended to be expended for the purpose of reducing homelessness and/or providing affordable housing.
+Income eligibility for each program must be clear and must align with the application, RFP/NOFA, and any other applicable guidelines.
 Household incomes should generally be below 50% of AMI, unless otherwise indicated in your program application description, approved by Kitsap County, and included in your contract.

-Allowable Uses of Funds
+2.5.0: Allowable Uses of Funds